ReemMerheb/flutter_quran_app/README.md

 ## Features
--Select Ayah: Choose any verse (ayah) from the Quran.
+- **Select Ayah: Choose any verse (ayah) from the Quran.
--Listen to Recitation: Play audio of the selected ayah's recitation.
+- **Listen to Recitation: Play audio of the selected ayah's recitation.
--Read in Arabic: Display the chosen ayah in its original Arabic text.
+- **Read in Arabic: Display the chosen ayah in its original Arabic text.
--Read in English: Show the English translation of the selected ayah.
+- **Read in English: Show the English translation of the selected ayah.

 ## Getting Started